compphil2mmae/compphil2mmae.github.io/content/en/event/181205_W_Buch-Meyer/index.md

 Beiträge

-- {{% mention "soeren.finkbeiner" %}}: "Wie lassen sich die Ansprüche zukünftiger Personen begründen?“
+- {{% mention "soeren.finkbeiner" %}}: "How can the claims of future persons be justified?"
-- Mathis Walter: "Gerechte Verteilung -- aber von was?"
+- Mathis Walter: "Fair distribution -- but of what?"
-- {{% mention "cyriak.schmitz" %}}: "Meyers Lösung des Nicht-Identitätsproblems"
+- {{% mention "cyriak.schmitz" %}}: "Meyer's solution to the non-identity problem"
-- {{% mention "dorothee.bleisch" %}} & {{% mention "konstantin.weber" %}}: "Meyer über das Problem der Nicht-Existenz und das Paradox der bloßen Addition"
+- {{% mention "dorothee.bleisch" %}} & {{% mention "konstantin.weber" %}}: "Meyer on the problem of non-existence and the paradox of mere addition"

-Mit Repliken von Kirsten Meyer (HU Berlin).
+With replicas by Kirsten Meyer (HU Berlin).